orange-cloudfoundry/osb-cmdb/README.md

 #### Manual catalog of Brokered and backing services

-SCAB supports by default user-provided catalog of brokered services, and associated backing services.
+Osb-cmdb supports by default a statically configured catalog of brokered services.

-Following is an example of a simple SCAB configuration (without detailed catalog customization)
+Following is an example of a simple [spring-cloud-open-service-broker catalog configuration](https://docs.spring.io/spring-cloud-open-service-broker/docs/3.1.1.RELEASE/reference/html5/#providing-a-catalog-using-properties) (without detailed catalog customization)

 ```yaml
 #### Manual catalog and brokered service configuration